zyzshishui/slime/README.md

 Arguments in slime are divided into three categories:

-1.  **Megatron arguments**: slime reads all arguments set in Megatron via `PYTHONPATH`.
+1.  **Megatron arguments**: slime reads all arguments in Megatron.
 You can configure Megatron by passing arguments like `--tensor-model-parallel-size 2`.
 2.  **SGLang arguments**: All arguments for the installed SGLang are supported.
 These arguments must be prefixed with `--sglang-`.
 For example, `--mem-fraction-static` should be passed as `--sglang-mem-fraction-static`.
 3.  **slime-specific arguments**: Please refer to: [slime/utils/arguments.py](slime/utils/arguments.py)